app-sre/saas-telemeter-cache/README.md

-# saas-telemeter-cache-uhc
+# saas-telemeter-cache

-CD for telemeter-cache-uhc
+CD for telemeter-cache

 Uses [saasherder](https://github.com/openshiftio/saasherder) to deploy to OpenShift.